 We have recently been accepted as a Special Project of the Taos Community Foundation, who is our new Fiscal Sponsor, and Nonprofit Incubator.
-We will update this page soon, with new donate buttons, for people to contribute to our ongoing llama rescue efforts.
-Until then, Tax Deductable Donations are being acctepted by the Taos Community Foundation at:
+Tax Deductable Donations to our llama rescue efforts, by clicking on the PayPal Button below, or mailed to the Taos Community Foundation at:

 MEMO: Wild Earth Llama Rescue Fund